python-developer-tooling-handbook/cheatsheets/sheets/uv.md

 |---------|-------------|
 | `uv venv` | Create virtual environment |
 | `uv venv --python 3.12` | Create with specific Python |

+New to virtual environments?
+Read [why you should use a virtual environment](https://pydevtools.com/handbook/explanation/why-should-i-use-a-virtual-environment/).

 ## Utility Commands